mithunkumarc/learning_django_rest/validation/readonlyfields/ReadMe.md

-#### readonly fields : use admin UI : if you try to give new value, no error but values cannot be changed
+#### readonly fields : use postman : if you try to give new value, no error but values cannot be changed

 #### root project / school app / serializers.py